Amjad-722/Amjad-722/README.md

 Front-end Developer and Software Enginner
 ------------------------------------------

-I am a skilled Software Engineer and Front-End Developer with extensive expertise in building high-quality, responsive, and user-centric web applications.
+I am a Software Engineer and Front-End Developer with extensive expertise in building high-quality, responsive, and user-centric web applications.
 Proficient in HTML, CSS, JavaScript, Svelte, and SvelteKit, I specialize in crafting optimized, visually appealing websites with clean, maintainable code.
 My approach prioritizes user-centered design, ensuring seamless and engaging user experiences.

 * See my portfolio at [my portfolio](https://my-own-qvns.vercel.app/)